-February 11, 2013: Join our eastern Washington Regional CoCoRaHS Coordinators for a webinar on Saturday, February 16.
-They will be answering your measurement questions.
+November 1, 2013: Join our eastern Washington Regional CoCoRaHS Coordinators for a webinar on Tuesday, November 12.
+They will be reviewing winter precipitation measurement techniques and answering your questions.
 (More info in the Upcoming Events section below).

 October 29, 2012: WA won the 1st Annual WA vs. OR CoCoRaHS Challenge with 22 new volunteers!

 October 1, 2012: The 1st Annual WA vs. OR CoCoRaHS Challenge has started!
 WA and OR will be competing to see who can get the most new CoCoRaHS observers from Oct 1 through Oct 27 (when the Huskies play the Beavers in college football!).
 You can read more about the challenge here.

 The Community Collaborative Rain, Hail and Snow Network or CoCoRaHS is a non-profit community-based network of volunteers of all ages and backgrounds working together to measure and report precipitation rain, hail, and snow.
 As most Washington residents know, precipitation can vary greatly with location, topography, storm type and season.
 CoCoRaHS was developed to supplement existing observation networks, aiding meteorologists, engineers, hydrologists, insurance experts, the media, and many others, in studying the variability of precipitation and in the analysis of extreme precipitation events much like the December 2007 flood event in western Washington.

 If you have desire and commitment to help study and learn about precipitation, it's easy to sign-up to become apart of CoCoRaHS.
 We are currently seeking observers and volunteer coordinators across the state.

 How to Join